SHDShim/shdshim.github.io/content/How to start a blog with Jupyter notebook.md

 Category: Jupyter notebook
 Tags: blog, jupyter, url
 author: S.-H. Dan Shim
-Summary: Post of an instruction for setting up a blog based on Jupyter notebook

 My blog was setup and started with the instruction in: https://www.dataquest.io/blog/how-to-setup-a-data-science-blog/